Check our new Advanced Facilitator courses with SAFe Micro-Credentials

 Inspect and adapt.
 We're pretty religious.
 We do retros every two weeks.
 We do our inspect and adapt at the end of every PI.
 We produce lots of artefacts, lots of statistical analysis.
 And the important thing here is that we're even doing it at the value stream level.
 You know, it's not just a tool for a scrum team.
 It's a tool for our executive leadership teams, and we continue to inspect and adapt.
 And then the great quote of course, change is never painful, only the resistance to change is painful.
 So thank you.
 I hope I covered enough ground for you, Em.

 Em Campbell-Pretty: Yeah.
 You did great.
 And it was, wonderful that you can give the- the continuation of the story, Paul.
 We get snippets because you sent folks to our classes.
 Anytime someone lands in the class, we go, "Tell us stuff."
-Um, so I can't remember who but someone turned- turned up in the class, not um, not too long after your global planning and- told us all about all that.
-And of course, we uh, we watch your adventures on LinkedIn, which is really fun.
+Um, so I can't remember who but someone turned up in the class not too long after your global planning and told us all about all that.
+And of course, we watch your adventures on LinkedIn, which is really fun.
 Some really massive Zoom meetings in the last in the last year.

 Q&A